confused-Techie/sloth/README.md

 Markdown-it plugin which adds the ability to include markdown fragment files.

-The default configuration will require specifying a fully path to the fragment, from the root of the repo.
+The default configuration will require specifying a full path to the fragment, from the root of the repo.

+A note, you should not use quotes in this path.
+It will likely fail to import if your path contains quotes.

 ```markdown
 !!!include(docs/micro.md)!!!